cmail-mta/cmail/README.txt

 		Router: reject
 		Parameter: None
-		Reject originated messages for this user.
+		Reject originated messages for this user and any addresses routed to him.

 		Router: drop
 		Parameter: None